olohmann/azure-hands-on-labs/labs/05_container_orchestration_and_aks/containers_and_aks.md

     docker --version
     ```
     This should display the docker version.

+1. We will as well need a tool called `docker--compose', which is not installed by default along with Docker on Linux machines.
+Check this:

+    ```sh
+    docker-compose --version
+    ```
+    If this reports that docker-compose is not installed or the version is lower than 1.22.0, please install docker-compose:

+    ```sh
+    sudo curl -L "https://github.com/docker/compose/releases/download/1.22.0/docker-compose-$(uname -s)-$(uname -m)" -o /usr/bin/docker-compose
+    sudo chmod +x /usr/bin/docker-compose
+    ```
 ---
 **Tip:** *You can open another instance of cloud shell by starting a new browser tab or window and navigating to [https://shell.azure.com](https://shell.azure.com).
 This way you can easily switch between the VM and the cloud shell.*